CryptoSys cryptographic software Rijndael Advanced Encryption Standard (AES) cryptography software

 AES functions for all three key lengths are available in CryptoSys API

 The original design of Rijndael had variable block lengths of 128/192/256 bits.
 The AES_ functions in the first version of CryptoSys API (created and released before FIPS 197 was published) included these options.
-These functions are still supported but are no longer documented in the manual.
+These functions are still provided but are no longer documented in the manual.